pukkapies/urop2019/README.md

 2. vocal tags (male, female, rap, instrumental)

+In our experiment:

+In 1.,

-In our experiment, in 1., we first obtained a list of tags from the Lastfm database which have appeared for more than 2000 times.
+...We first obtained a list of tags from the Lastfm database which have appeared for more than 2000 times.
 We manually filtered out the tags that we considered as non-genre tags and feed genre tags to the algorithm `generate_genre_df()`.
 For each genre tag, the algorithm searched for other similar tags from the 500,000 tags pool (tags which have occurrence ≥ 10).
 A new dataset was finally generated with the left-column --- the manually chosen tags, the right column
 --- similar matching tags from the pool.

+In 2.,

-In 2), We obtained a long list of potentially matching tags for each of the four vocal tags.
+...We obtained a long list
+of potentially matching tags for each of the four vocal tags.
 We then manually seperate the 'real' matching tags from the rest for each of the lists.
 The lists were fed into `generate_vocal_df()` and a dataset with a similar